GDoesCode/COM619DevOpsGroupWork/README.md

 [Click here to view our project's GitHub wiki documentation page](https://github.com/GDoesCode/COM619DevOpsGroupWork/wiki)

-We also have created a video demonstration of our technologies users, features and functionality of this project's Open Source Mapping Application: [Click here to view out demo](https://youtube.com)
+We also have created a video demonstration of our technologies users, features and functionality of this project's Open Source Mapping Application: [Click here to view our demo](https://www.youtube.com/watch?v=E8dvDzoHQ0c&ab_channel=JoshuaClarke)

 ***